Updated on Sunday, June 1, 2014

-away from the cities Japan is a frontier of climbing. not a lot of people realize how much of it is covered in mountains and valleys that hide spectacular ice falls, rock walls and alpine routes
+away from the cities Japan is a frontier of climbing. not a lot of people realize how much of the country is covered in mountains and valleys that hide ice falls, rock walls and alpine peaks

 氷 ko-ri – the ice…